sez11a/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

    the required property `org.osgi.http.websocket.endpoint.path`, which defines the endpoint `/o/echo`.
 Also note that `service = Endpoint.class` in the `@Component` annotation registers this class as an `Endpoint` service in
    @product@’s OSGi framework.
-Otherwise, there’s nothing special about the `EchoWebSocketEndpoint` class’s code; it resembles that of any other WebSocket endpoint:
+Otherwise, there's nothing special about the `EchoWebSocketEndpoint` class's code; it resembles that of any other WebSocket endpoint:

         @Component(